RAM for Enterprise: Deploying Frontier AI Without the GPU Bill

 RAM on Apple Silicon1x Mac Studio13 minutesOne-time hardware

 A Mac Studio with 512 GB unified memory is a one-time purchase.
-There are no hourly compute charges, no data egress fees, no cloud subscription to manage.
-For organisations running AI inference continuously, the cost savings compound rapidly.
+No hourly compute charges.
+No data egress fees.
+No cloud subscription to manage.
+For organisations running AI inference continuously, the cost savings add up fast.

 3. Enable True Data Sovereignty

-For regulated industries — healthcare, financial services, legal, government, defence — data sovereignty is non-negotiable.
+In regulated industries like healthcare, financial services, legal, government, and defence, data sovereignty isn't optional.
 RAM enables complete on-premise AI deployment:

 4. Quality That Matches Cloud-Scale Deployment